Sabina Sciubba

-Sabina Margrit Sciubba or Sabina is a singer, composer, performance artist and actress.
-She became known as the lead singer for the Grammy-nominated electronica band Brazilian Girls.
+Sabina Sciubba, also known mononymously as Sabina, is a singer, songwriter, and actress.
+She became known as the founder and front woman of the electronic music group Brazilian Girls.
+She also has a solo career, and has also worked as an actress, appearing in a recurring role on the FX series Baskets, beginning in 2016.
+Sciubba has composed scores for feature films and commercials.
 She is also a visual artist.
-She has a solo career, and also worked as an actress, appearing in a recurring role on the FX series Baskets, beginning in 2016.
-Sciubba has composed the scores for feature films and commercials.

 Early life

 Sabina was born in Rome to a German mother and an Italian father.
 She lived there until age 5, then moved to Germany with her mother, painter Hannelore Jüterbock, and her brother, Christian, where she grew up in Berg, Upper Bavaria.

 After living in Italy, Germany and France, Sciubba later lived in New York from 1999 to 2009, before returning to France.

 She has commented on her childhood: "I grew up singing to trees, donkeys, sheep and horses, so I suppose there isn't an audience I'm not prepared for."

 Sciubba is fluent in six languages: German, Italian, French, English, Spanish and Portuguese.
 Her father, Enrico Sciubba is Professor for Thermodynamics at the university in Rome, San Pietro in Vincoli, La Sapienza.